-This scholarship shall be awarded once per year to an active LEVA member wishing to attend one of the core Forensic Video related courses offered by LEVA, Levels 1, 2, 3 or 4.
+This scholarship shall be awarded once per year to an active LEVA member employed by a Public Safety agency wishing to attend Levels 1 or 2.

 A member can receive the scholarship only once.